vinayhegde1990/devops-notes/docs/source/Boot-Process.rst

 Boot Process
 *****************

-*Some useful links to cover the basics of the Boot Process*
+*Some useful links to explain the concepts of the Boot Process*

 ########
 Concepts